jackyzha0/jackyzha0.github.io/content/thoughts/information retrieval.md

 The dominance of the SMART (very technical and computational approach to information retrieval) means the research in the field of information retrieval was split into two disciplines: information retrieval (mainly CS/computational, study of formal models of information retrieval) and information seeking/use (mainly library/information science, study of people's information-seeking behaviours and uses of and interactions with information systems).
 As a result, 'interactiveness' was more of an afterthought and relegated to the peripheral.

-### Cranfield experiments
-#### Cranfield 1
-Featured
-- Universal Decimal Classification (UDC): mostly empirically derived for what works best
-- Alphabetical
-- Faceted classification
-- Uniterm system of co-ordinate indexing (allowed boolean AND queries)

-In failure analysis, only 1 in 20 failures were the result of the indexing systems themselves.
-Majority was human error in either the indexing, searching, or clerical processes of preparing the catalogues.
-Cleverdon then concluded what then must matter is the underlying document representation.

 ## Early information retrieval systems
 Mostly 'batch', non-interactive 'closed stack' systems.